Introduction

 source pytorch-env/bin/activate

-Once activated, you see the virtual environment name (pytorch-env)
+Once activated, you can see the virtual environment name (pytorch-env)

 before your terminal prompt.